 Events need to be acted on to take advantage of the situation as it arises.
 Opportunity does not remain open for too long.
 Timing can make all the difference.

 The same applies when contractors either don't perform the contract, or the goods or services supplied are defective.
 That is, the goods and/or services - say IT support services for an IT contractor - are not delivered to the standard fixed by the contract.

-We're expert business contract lawyers that prepare commercial contracts for contractors and enterprise-level businesses.
+We're expert technology solicitors that prepare commercial contracts for contractors and enterprise-level businesses.

-We advise businesses on methods to relieve pressure and take advantage of opportunities as they present themselves in business disputes.
+We advise businesses on methods to relieve pressure and take advantage of opportunities as they present themselves in technology disputes.

 We give legal advice on contractual disputes involving business to business agreements, such as:

 - defective notices of termination, which create opportunities for businesses to terminate themselves

 - subcontractor and contractor termination clauses

 - liability of agents, such as commercial agents, business transfer agents, estate agents and sale agents